Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Introduction

 Our contributions are as follows:

-\begin{itemize} \item A new paradigm for reward modeling that extends RLHF with cooperative multi‑agent evaluation, improving interpretability and robustness over a single black‑box RM. \item A structured collaborative reward mechanism (MARM) with specialist evaluators and a centralized aggregator that fuses multi‑dimensional, interpretable signals into a single reward usable by standard policy‑gradient methods. \item RewardBench, a benchmark and training suite organized around multi‑agent preferences, providing a common platform for studying modular, explainable reward modeling. \item Significant gains on complex reasoning tasks, with higher accuracy and stability than single‑RM baselines while preserving fluency and safety, demonstrating the effectiveness of multi‑perspective reward shaping. \end{itemize}
+\begin{itemize} \item A new paradigm for reward modeling that extends RLHF with cooperative multi-agent evaluation, improving interpretability and robustness over a single black-box RM. \item A structured collaborative reward mechanism (MARM) with specialist evaluators and a centralized aggregator that fuses multi-dimensional, interpretable signals into a single reward usable by standard policy-gradient methods. \item Significant gains on complex reasoning tasks, with higher accuracy and stability than single-RM baselines while preserving fluency and safety, demonstrating the effectiveness of multi-perspective reward shaping. \end{itemize}